niell-ion/crossing-docs/docs/crossing_setup.md

 !!! caution "Roadway Lights Orientation"
     The direction of the roadway lights are set by the manufacturer, please return to TXRX for reconfiguration or contact a TXRX representative for on-site instructions.

+### Bell Setup

+!!! caution "Bell Orientation"
+    The direction of the bell is set by the manufacturer, please return to TXRX for reconfiguration or contact a TXRX representative for on-site instructions.

+* Refer to Western Cullen Hayes manual for detailed bell instructions.